Restoration Shaman Healing Easy Mode — Dragonflight 10.2

 a period of time and can be used while moving, which allows you to use it while

 doing fight mechanics or casting other healing spells.
-As it heals all targets
+It will always do its

-Ascendance is a healing multiplier which almost duplicates
+Ascendance is a healing multiplier that almost duplicates

 and distributes your healing evenly among allies within 40 yards.
 It will do high

-individual healing if you have only a few allies nearby but low healing if many
+individual healing if you have only a few allies nearby and lower healing on more

-Spirit Link Totem grants 10% damage reduction to and redistributes
+Spirit Link Totem grants damage reduction and high delayed healing with

-immunities, as the immune player will not take any damage from mechanics but
+personal cooldowns and immunities, as the immune player will not take any damage

-still contribute to stabilizing the group through the totem's effect.
+from mechanics but still contribute to stabilizing the group through the totem's

 Beginner Trinkets for Restoration Shamans